Z0eDu/3400-group6/mi1/README.md

 <iframe src="https://drive.google.com/file/d/0BzwUNPRyfTQHME9vWGwtVHR6WWM/preview" width="640" height="480"></iframe>

 In order to make the line following faster and more robust, we will use a full PID controller for the final project, likely with [this library](https://github.com/br3ttb/Arduino-PID-Library).
+While we are currently moving slowly for the proof of concept, we included a speed scaler ```#define DRIVE_SCALE_FWD 180 ``` to make our robot move faster with the same code in the future.

 ## Figure Eight